 Paul has been recognized in Computerworld's Premier 100 Technology Leaders, Retail Week's Tech 100, AdWeek 50, LinkedIn Top Voices, and Business Transformation 150.
 He accepted the FASPE Award for Ethical Leadership for his work in applying ethical principles to the development and use of artificial intelligence and other innovative 21st century technologies.

-Mr. Daugherty is co-author of Human + Machine: Reimagining Work in the Age of Artificial Intelligence, a seminal book providing a much-needed management playbook for the business of AI, recently published by Harvard Press.
-Learn more about the book and what major media and influencers are saying here.
+Paul is co-author of Human + Machine: Reimagining Work in the Age of AI, a management playbook for the business of Artificial Intelligence, published by Harvard Press.

 Paul joined Accenture in 1986 and became a partner in 1999.
 He earned his Bachelor of Science degree in computer engineering from the University of Michigan.